GLOBAL MARKETS-Asia stocks slide as coronavirus fears return

 "For (financial markets to outperform), we need the Fed to move further, especially along on its decision on implementing yield-curve control," Jean-Louis Nakamura, Asia Pacific chief investment officer at Lombard Odier said in a memo.
 "The longer the Fed waits, the higher the risk of the return of short term volatility on markets."

-The spread between two- and 10-year Treasury yields has narrowed to 49 basis points from a three-month high of 72 basis points reached last week as investors scale back their bets that the U.S. economy will improve.
-U.S. crude slid 1.49% to $35.80 a barrel, while Brent crude eased 1.19% to $38.09 per on Friday, hit by renewed concerns over demand and a large buildup of U.S. crude inventories.
+The spread between two- and 10-year Treasury yields has narrowed to 48 basis points from a three-month high of 72 basis points reached last week as investors scale back their bets that the U.S. economy will improve.
+U.S. crude slid 2.59% to $35.40 a barrel, while Brent crude eased 2.31% to $37.66 per barrel on Friday, hit by renewed concerns over demand and a large buildup of U.S. crude inventories.

 ALSO READ